 When the second batch of steak is finished, add back the first batch, the broccoli and the mushrooms to the wok.
 Pour in the sauce you just prepared.
 Stir.
 You will notice that with the heat of the wok, the sauce will start to thicken rather quickly.

-Have the remaining three cups of beef broth at the ready…this is kind of where it can get tricky…start adding the remaining broth, in half cup increments…you may or may not use all of it…you are looking for the sauce to form a gravy-like consistency.
+Have the remaining three cups of beef broth at the ready.
+This is kind of where it can get tricky.
+Start adding the remaining broth, in half cup increments.
+You may or may not use all of it.
+You are looking for the sauce to form a gravy-like consistency to create to an amazing Beef and Broccoli.
 I ended up using all of the remaining three cups for mine.

 Once the sauce has formed perfectly, allow the ingredients to kind of soak in the sauce at a very low temperature for a few minutes…you will be amazed at how this develops more flavor.